bluffdev/bluffdev/README.md

 ### Hi there, my name is Brandon 👋
-I'm a Frontend Engineer and Computer Science student at the University of Central Florida.
+I'm a Frontend Engineer and former Amazon SDE Intern

 <!--
 **bluffdev/bluffdev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.